alljoyn/extras-webdocs/docs/learn/core/system-description/alljoyn-security.md

 In the 15.04 release, the ALLJOYN_PIN_KEYX and ALLJOYN_RSA_KEYX authentication
 mechanisms have been removed from the standard client.
 Support for ECDSA X.509 was added.

+### Security changes in the 15.09 release

+In the 15.09 release, the ALLJOYN_SRP_KEYX and ALLJOYN_SRP_LOGON authentication
+mechanisms have been marked deprecated in the standard client.
+They were never supported in the thin client.
+Security 2.0 is feature complete, and considered ready for developer preview.

+### Security changes in the 16.04 release

+In the 16.04 release, the ALLJOYN_ECDHE_SPEKE authentication mechanism has been added to the standard and thin clients.
+The ALLJOYN_ECDHE_PSK mechanism has been marked deprecated.
+Security 2.0 is improved with minor features, changes and bug fixes.
+Security 2.0 remains developer preview.

+### Security changes in the 16.10 release
+Security 2.0 is ready for production.

 ## Security concepts